-When a concrete cure and seal or sealer does not perform properly, or the appearance is not what was expected, the list of possible causes is surprisingly short: the wrong product was selected, the product was applied too thick, the product was applied in non-ideal conditions, or the product was applied in too many coats.
-All of these circumstances can be avoided by carefully following the instructions on the product's technical data sheet before use
+When a concrete sealer does not perform properly, or the appearance is not what was expected, the cause can usually be traced back to a handful of causes: product selection, the product was applied too thick, the product was applied in non-ideal conditions, or the product was applied in too many coats.
+All of these circumstances can be avoided by doing some research and get help in selecting the best product for your project.
+Always carefully read and follow the instructions on the product's technical data sheet before use, and be sure to watch Euclid Chemical's solvent based sealer application video on YouTube or at www.EuclidChemical.com.

-NOTE: All of the information in this publication is supplied as a general guide to solving concrete cure & seal issues.
+NOTE: All of the information in this publication is supplied as a general guide to solving concrete sealer issues.
 Each situation is different, and results may vary.
 Whatever remediation method is chosen should be performed on a small test section before addressing the entire area to determine if the results are acceptable.